v0.11.4

 ./gradlew startWorkflow --args Infinitic

-Where our app/worker is running, we should see:
+Where the app/worker is running, we should see:

 Hello Infinitic!

 Congrats!
-We have run our first Infinitic workflows.
+You have run your first Infinitic workflows.

 Debugging